Ouphix/synchro-psychotherapies/steps.md

 Files were collected in [xls](https://en.wikipedia.org/wiki/Microsoft_Excel) format.
 They were imported via the [XLSToCSVConvertor.R](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Scripts/XLSToCSVConvertor.R) R script.
 It returns a dataINCANT.csv csv file and a [dataCannabis.csv](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Data/CSV/psychometry/dataCannabis.csv) file.
 The evolutions of this scores are plotted [here](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Reports/psychomet.pdf).

-We can see that the evolution is very rarely clear and straightforward.
-We decided to select 4 subjects

-* F1002, patient, 3 videos
-* F1073, patient, 2 videos
-* F1069, patiente, 4 videos
-* F1101, patient, 3 videos

-All of them with the same therapist Mrs Bastard

 ##### Time organization
 Video length could were very different because it was necessary to reorganize them.